 Our primary sources of liquidity are proceeds from coal sales to customers and certain financing arrangements.
 Excluding significant investing activity, we intend to satisfy our working capital requirements and fund capital expenditures and debt-service obligations with cash generated from operations and cash on hand.
-Our focus is prudently managing costs, including capital expenditures, maintaining a strong balance sheet, and insuring adequate liquidity.
+Our focus is prudently managing costs, including capital expenditures, maintaining a strong balance sheet, and ensuring adequate liquidity.

 On April 27, 2017, our Board of Directors authorized a share repurchase program for up to \$300 million of our common stock.
 On October 26, 2017 our Board of Directors authorized an additional \$200 million for our share repurchase program, bringing the total authorization to \$500 million.
-During the year ended December 31, 2017, we repurchased 3,977,215 shares of our stock for approximately \$301.5 million.
+On July 26, 2018, our Board of Directors authorized an additional \$250 million for our share repurchase program, bringing the total authorization to \$750 million.
+During the year ended December 31, 2018, we repurchased 3,238,615 shares of our stock for approximately \$281.8 million, bringing total repurchases to 7,215,830 shares for approximately \$583.9 million.
 The timing of any future share purchases, and the ultimate number of shares to be purchased, will depend on a number of factors, including business and market conditions, our future financial performance, and other capital priorities.
 The shares will be acquired in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.

 On April 27, 2017, our Board of Directors authorized a quarterly common stock cash dividend of \$0.35 per share.
-During the year ended December 31, 2017, we paid three quarterly cash dividends of \$0.35 per share, totaling approximately \$24.4 million.
-On February 13, 2018 we announced an increased in the quarterly dividend to \$0.40 per share.
-The next dividend is scheduled to be paid on March 15, 2018 to stockholders of record at the close of business on March 5, 2018.
+On February 13, 2018 we announced an increase in the quarterly dividend to \$0.40 per share.
+During the year ended December 31, 2018, we paid four quarterly cash dividends of \$0.40 per share, totaling approximately \$31.3 million.
+On February 14, 2019 we announced an increase in the quarterly dividend to \$0.45 per share.
+The next dividend is scheduled to be paid on March 15, 2019 to stockholders of record at the close of business on March 5, 2019.

 Given the volatile nature of coal markets, we believe it is important to take a prudent approach to managing our balance sheet and liquidity.
-Our dividend policy and share repurchase program will be implemented in a manner that will result in maintaining cash levels similar to those we have seen over the past year.
+Our dividend policy and share repurchase program will be implemented in a manner that will result in maintaining healthy liquidity levels.
 In the future, we will continue to evaluate our capital allocation initiatives in light of the current state of and our outlook for coal markets; the amount of our planned production that has been committed and priced; the capital needs of the business; and other strategic opportunities.

-On March 7, 2017, we entered into a senior secured term loan credit agreement in an aggregate principal amount of \$300 million (the "New Term Loan Debt Facility") with Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent (in such capacities, the "Agent"), and the other financial institutions from time to time party thereto (collectively, the "Lenders").
-The New Term Loan Debt Facility was issued at 99.50% of the face amount and will mature on March 7, 2024.
-Proceeds from The New Term Loan Debt Facility were used to repay all outstanding obligations under our previously existing term loan credit agreement, dated as of October 5, 2016.
+On March 7, 2017, we entered into a senior secured term loan credit agreement in an aggregate principal amount of \$300 million (the "Term Loan Debt Facility") with Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent (in such capacities, the "Agent"), and the other financial institutions from time to time party thereto (collectively, the "Lenders").
+The Term Loan Debt Facility was issued at 99.50% of the face amount and will mature on March 7, 2024.
+Proceeds from the Term Loan Debt Facility were used to repay all outstanding obligations under our previously existing term loan credit agreement, dated as of October 5, 2016.